Yegor-men/tracetorch/README.md

 traceTorch still has a long way to go.
 Namely:

-- Clean up `spike_fn` and `quant_fn` for
 - Fix `tt.functional` to be cleaner
 - Clean up `tt.plot` plotting functions
+- Fix `_register_parameter` method for `tt.Layer` to use `init_fn` for initialization instead of the inverse function
-- Fix `TTcompile` and `TTdecompile` to work with `tt.rnn.SelectiveSSM` and other layers: this means that parameter initialization must ask for an initialization function aside from just the inverse and activation functions.
+- Fix `TTcompile` and `TTdecompile` to actually use the saved inverse and activation function
 - Clean up and make sure that the `save_states` and `load_states` work as intended without fault
 - Create tests for compilation and decompilation, saving and loading
 - Finish the `examples/` section for example code for various examples
 - Make proper requirements for each example in `examples/`
-- Finish the `introduction/` section of the docs
-- Do the `reference/` section for the docs
+- Write the documentation
-- Do the `tutorials/` section for the docs, basing it on the `examples/`
 - Make docstrings
 - Figure out versioning requirements for the library